-Ninety-one people die each day from opiate overdoses.1
+One hundred and ninety seven people die each day from opiate overdoses.

 Our nation is deeply in crisis, and for far too long, we haven’t addressed it.
 But thanks to recent media reports about the staggering number of overdose deaths, unethical treatment centers and so-called “sober houses” in South Florida, a much-needed conversation about industry ethics has been started.

 The problem is multi-faceted and includes “body brokering,” a practice in which people are paid to bring in new clients.
 Kickbacks involve providers receiving money to send patients to a particular facility, or excessive and unnecessary drug testing in order for labs to gain insurance payouts.
 Some “sober houses” are really just unlicensed and unregulated drug dens because there’s often a payout when patients cycle through rehab and these flophouses.
 All of this means people suffering from addiction are treated like commodities and aren’t getting the help they need.

 Yes, that news is grim – really grim.
 But the ray of light here is that we can change this!
 We can give people the knowledge and power they need to find effective and ethical treatment, and we can come together as professionals to end these horrific abuses in our industry.

 First, it’s going to take everyone’s efforts to combat this.
 We need to inform our children of the dangers of addiction.
 We need to remove the stigma and teach them to speak out when they see someone going down the wrong path.
 If we teach them to support one another and to seek treatment, we can begin to stop this nation’s drug problem, and make help more accessible.